Mt. Hood and Columbia River Gorge Electric Byway

 An Oregon Electric Byways Road Trip

-Start your day in downtown Portland at Electric Avenue at the World Trade Center.
-While you’re charging up, choose from a host of delicious downtown breakfast spots like Tasty n Alder, Blue Star Donuts or Kenny and Zuke’s.
-Fill up your to-go mug at Public Domain Coffee, The Fresh Pot or The Stark Café at the Ace Hotelbefore you hit the road.
+Start your day in downtown Portland at Electric Avenue (121 Southwest Salmon Street).
+While you’re charging up, choose from a host of delicious downtown breakfast spots like Tasty n Alder, Blue Star Donuts or Kenny & Zuke’s.
+Fill up your to-go mug at Public Domain Coffee, The Fresh Pot or Stumptown Coffee at the Ace Hotel before you hit the road.

 Historic Columbia River Highway

-Leave I-84 at Corbett, exit 22, to travel the Historic Columbia River Highway.
-The brainchild of early 20th century entrepreneur Samuel Hill, the highway was built between 1913 and 1922 to connect Portland and The Dalles.
-From the Corbett exit, the route passes historic features like the Portland Women’s Forum State Scenic Viewpoint, the Crown Point Vista House, Shepperd’s Dell Bridge and several of the Gorge’s signature waterfalls.
-If you feel like stretching your legs, hike the lush forests to Latourell Falls, Bridal Veil Falls or Horsetail Falls, or stop at Multnomah Falls and tip your head back to take in the 620-foot cascade.
+Head west on US-84 toward Portland and pick up the Historic Columbia River Highway.
+The brainchild of early-20th-century entrepreneur Samuel Hill, the highway was built from 1913 to 1922 to connect Portland and The Dalles.
+The route passes historic features such as Shepperd’s Dell Bridge, Vista House at Crown Point, the Portland Women’s Forum State Scenic Viewpoint, and many of the Gorge’s signature waterfalls.
+If you feel like stretching your legs, hike the lush forests around Horsetail Falls, Bridal Veil Falls or Latourell Falls, or stop at Multnomah Falls and tip your head back to take in a view of the 620-foot cascade.

 Return to Portland

 Return to US-84 near Troutdale to travel back to Portland.
 And as you make your way toward the City of Roses, leaving the snowy peak and soaring cliffs in the rearview mirror, make a list of all you’ll see and do on your next trip around Mt.
 Hood and along the Columbia River Gorge.

 Don’t own an electric vehicle?
 You can rent an electric BMW i3 from ReachNow in Portland.
 Visit the ReachNow website for information about how to sign up and start driving.